 When travelling overland, your fellow passengers are as much a part of the adventure as the destination itself.
-The beauty of this kind of travel is that it attracts people from all walks of life – groups are often made up of the young and old, solo travellers, couples, groups of friends, and people of various nationalities, backgrounds and world-views.
-But you’ll have in common a curiosity about the world, and as you share in unique and incredible experiences, you’ll develop a strong sense of camaraderie among the group.
-Life-long friendships are often formed this way.
+The beauty of this kind of travel is that it attracts people from all walks of life – groups are often mixed, solo travellers, couples, groups of friends, and people of various nationalities, backgrounds and world-views.
+But you’ll have in common a curiosity about the world, and as you share in unique and incredible overland experiences, you’ll develop a strong sense of camaraderie among the group.
+Life long friendships are often formed this way.

 4. Take as long as you want

-There are loads of different overlanding routes, starting from just a few days to weeks to months and sometimes even years.
-You can fit an overland adventure into a week or two of annual leave, or, if you’re feeling more ambitious, you can take six months or a year out to deeply immerse yourself in the experience.
+There are loads of different overlanding routes, starting from just a few days to weeks to months and sometimes even years!
+You can fit an overland adventure into a week or two, or, if you’re feeling more ambitious, you can take six months or a year out to deeply immerse yourself in the experience.

 Most overland tours are broken down into individual legs (which are trips in their own right), so you could follow one particular route over a number of years if you wanted to, simply rejoining the tour each time at the point at which you left it.
 For example, one year you might explore the wilds of Alaska & Canada; the next you’ll get to grips with the US’s incredible national parks, like Zion and Yellowstone; and finally you’ll encounter the volcanoes of Central America and the unrivalled wilderness of South America, such as Bolivia’s Altiplano.